Unified bijections for planar hypermaps with general cycle-length constraints: Introduction

-The machinery of charged (hyper)maps proves well suited to establish unified bijections for hypermaps.
-We hope that this machinery will be useful to tackle new problems in the future, and in particular to study the distribution of cycle lengths in maps.
-In order to illustrate this potential use, we now state a special case of our results for charged maps.
+\textbf{Charged hypermaps: a preview.} The machinery of charged hypermaps proves well suited to establish unified bijections for hypermaps.
+We hope that this machinery will be useful to tackle new problems in the future, and in particular to prove isoperimetric inequalities for random maps in the spirit of \cite{Miermont:sphericity,LeGall:isoperimetric-maps}.
+In order to give a preview of the notion of charged hypermaps, and illustrate its potential use, we now state a special case of our results about charged hypermaps.
+For simplicity, we will also restrict to the case of charged \emph{maps}.
 Given a map $M$ with a distinguished \emph{root-vertex} $v_0$, we call \emph{partial charge function} a function $\si$ from the vertex set $V$ to $\mathbb{R}$.
-We say that $\si$ \emph{fits} $M$ if the following conditions hold: \begin{itemize} \item[(a)] for all subset $R$ of faces of $M$ defining a simply connected region of the sphere (after adding the edges and vertices incident only to faces in~$R$), the set of edges $\R$ separating a face in $R$ and a face not in $R$ satisfies $|\R|\geq 2+ \sum_{v\textrm{ inside }R}\si(v)-2,$ with strict inequality if $v_0$ is inside $R$ (a vertex is said to be inside $R$ if all the incident faces are in $R$), \item[(b)] $\si(v_0)=0$, $\si(v)>0$ for all $v\neq v_0$, and $\sum_{v\in V}\si(v)=2|V|-4$. \end{itemize} We call \emph{mobile} a plane tree with two types of vertices -- \emph{round} and \emph{square} -- and with dangling half-edges -- called \emph{buds} -- incident to square vertices.
+We say that $\si$ \emph{fits} $M$ if the following conditions hold: \begin{itemize} \item[(a)] for any subset $R$ of faces of $M$ defining a simply connected region of the sphere (after adding the edges and vertices incident only to faces in~$R$), the set of edges $\R$ separating a face in $R$ and a face not in $R$ satisfies $|\R|\geq 2+ \sum_{v\textrm{ inside }R}(\si(v)-2),$ with strict inequality if $v_0$ is inside $R$ (a vertex is said to be inside $R$ if all the incident faces are in $R$), \item[(b)] $\si(v_0)=0$, $\si(v)>0$ for all $v\neq v_0$, and $\sum_{v\in V}\si(v)=2|V|-4$. \end{itemize} We call \emph{mobile} a plane tree with two types of vertices -- \emph{round} and \emph{square} -- and with dangling half-edges -- called \emph{buds} -- incident to square vertices.
 The \emph{excess} of a mobile is the number of half-edges incident to round vertices minus the number of buds.
 We call \emph{suitably weighted} a mobile with no edge joining two round vertices, where each edge joining a square vertex to a round vertex carries a positive weight, such that the sum of weights of edges incident to a square vertex $v$ is $\deg(v)-2$ (the weight is 0 for edges joining two square vertices). \begin{thm}[Special case of Theorem~\ref{theo:bij-shifted-0}] There is a bijection between the set of pairs $(M,\si)$ where $M$ is a map with a distinguished root-vertex, and $\si$ is a partial charge function fitting $M$, and the set of suitably weighted mobiles of excess 0.
-Moreover, faces of degree $k$ of the map correspond bijectively to square vertices of degree $k$ in the mobile, and vertices of charge $w$ correspond bijectively to round vertices of weight $w$ (i.e., the incident edge weights sum to~$w$). \end{thm} We hope that this type of bijections can be used to study the cycle lengths in large random maps, and their scaling limit, the so-called \emph{Brownian map} \cite{LeGall:limitmaps,LeGall:Brownian-map-is-limit,Miermont:Brownian-map-is-limit}\footnote{In particular, since typical distances in a random maps with $n$ edges scale like $n^{1/4}$, it would be interesting to look at a partial charge function $\si$ such that $\si(v)=2\pm\frac{\al}{n^{1/4}}$ for all $v$ (for some constant $\al$).
-In this case, Theorem~\ref{thm:special-charged-maps} gives a way of counting maps such that the boundary of any simply connected set of faces $R$ satisfies $|\R|\geq 2+ \sum_{v\textrm{ inside }R}\si(v)-2$, which is of the order $\al\sqrt{\be}n^{1/4}$ if $R$ contains $\be n$ vertices.}.\\
+Moreover, faces of degree $k$ of the map correspond bijectively to square vertices of degree $k$ in the mobile, and vertices of charge $w$ correspond bijectively to round vertices of weight $w$ (i.e., the incident edge weights sum to~$w$). \end{thm} We hope that this type of bijections can be used to study cycle lengths in large random maps, and their scaling limit, the so-called \emph{Brownian map} \cite{LeGall:limitmaps,LeGall:Brownian-map-is-limit,Miermont:Brownian-map-is-limit}.
+In particular, since typical distances in random maps with $n$ edges scale like $n^{1/4}$, it would be interesting to look at a partial charge function $\si$ such that $\si(v)=2\pm\frac{\al}{n^{1/4}}$ for all $v$ (for some constant $\al$, and with the signs being independent and uniformly random).
+In this case, Theorem~\ref{thm:special-charged-maps} gives a way of counting maps such that the boundary of any simply connected set of faces $R$ satisfies $|\R|\geq 2+ \sum_{v\textrm{ inside }R}\si(v)-2$, which is asymptotically Gaussian of amplitude $\al\sqrt{\be}n^{1/4}$ if $R$ contains $\be n$ vertices.
+This may give a bijective method for proving isoperimetric inequalities in the spirit of \cite{LeGall:isoperimetric-maps}.\\